oceanprotocol-archive/OEPs/7/v0.2/README.md

   * In the JSON generated, all the characters between entries are removed (`\n`, `\t`, `\r`, whitespaces, etc.)
   * As a result must be generated a string of only one line
 - After hashing, in the DDO, the checksums should be represented as a hex string beginning with `0x` and ending with 64 hex characters (e.g. `0x52b5c93b82dd9e7ecc3d9fdf4755f7f69a54484941897dc517b4adfe3bbc3377`)
-- After generating each individual checksum the complete `proof.checksum` entry is sorted, serialized and hashed as previusly described in the other checksums
+- After generating each individual checksum the complete `proof.checksum` entry is sorted, serialized and hashed as previously described in the other checksums
 - The final hash generated as a result of hashing the checksums (DID CHECKSUM or DID HASH) will be the ID part of the DID (the string after the prefix `did:op:`)

 Because this DID HASH will be stored on-chain and emitted as an event, a validator could use this information to check if something changed regarding the initial registration.